 The site assessment shall be prepared by a qualified professional for the type of critical area or areas involved and shall contain the information specified for each type of critical area.
 The qualified professional may consult with the Administrative Official prior to or during preparation of the site assessment to obtain County approval of modifications to the contents of the site assessment.

-The site assessment shall use scientifically valid methods and studies in the analysis of critical areas data and field reconnaissance and reference the source of science used.
+The site assessment shall use scientifically valid methods and studies, using best available science and best management practices, in the analysis of critical areas data and field reconnaissance and reference the source of science used.

 The site assessment shall include: